data-apis/scipy-2023-presentation/paper.rst

 multiple dimensions (Fig. 1b).
-Indexing an array using a boolean array (also known as "masking") is an optional standardized extension; however, masking is not generally portable, as the result of a mask operation is data-dependent and, thus, difficult for array libraries relying on static analysis for graph- based optimization.
+Indexing an array using a boolean array (also known as "masking") is an optional standardized extension; however, masking is not generally portable, as the result of a mask operation is data-dependent and, thus, difficult for array libraries relying on static analysis for graph-based optimization.

 Array Interaction
 -----------------

-..
-TODO (athan): clean-up the following regarding type promotion

-The standard specifies basic type promotion semantics.
-Most functions and operators that take multiple array inputs promote the output to a common dtype, or fail if the dtype combination is not promotable.
-The standard only specifies promotion for dtypes of the same "kind" (e.g., integer or floating-point).
-Type promotion should work independently of array shape or value.
-This makes code easier to reason about and also enables applications like JIT compilation which require the ability to reason about array code statically.

-For example, `float32` and `float64` promote together to `float64`:
+The Python array API standard further specifies rules governing expected behavior when an operation involves two or more array operands.
+Two sets of rules, in particular, warrant further attention: type promotion and broadcasting.

+For operations in which the data type of a resulting array object is resolved from operand data types, the resolved data type must follow type promotion semantics.
+Importantly, type promotion semantics are independent of array shape or contained values (including when an operand is a zero-dimensional array).
+For example, when adding one array having a `float32` data type to another array having a `float64` data type, the data type of the resulting array should be the promoted data type `float64`.

 .. code:: python